OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 When targets are created via Cloud Target Discovery, they are monitored by Octopus.
 When the cloud resources are removed, Octopus will detect unhealthy targets and remove them periodically.

 :::hint
 Server will not remove unhealthy targets immediately.
-Targets need to fail multiple health checks over a period of at least one hour before they are removed.
+Once a target is found to be unhealthy, Server will perform a health check once a minute.
+Targets need to fail five health checks in a row before they are removed.
 :::

 ## Examples